The UNC Policy Manual

 2. Guard or Reserve duties, such as participation in weekly or monthly meetings, weekend drills, annual trainings, military schooling, or other training or official military events; or

-3. Active duty, Guard, or Reserve military members on extended training and/or deployments, or a Permanent Change of Station (PCS) move; and
+3. Active duty, Guard, or Reserve military members on extended training and/or deployments, or a Permanent Change of Station (PCS) move.

-B. Short-term (fewer than 30 days) absences due to call to duty.
-Any military student enrolled in a constituent institution called to duty for a short period during a semester/term, which does not require withdrawal, shall:
+C. Short-term Absences Due to Call to Duty.
+Any Military Student called to duty for a short period (fewer than 30 days) during a semester/term, which does not require withdrawal, shall:

-1. Notify their course instructors immediately.
-Military students who believe their military requirements may affect their enrollment/attendance during a specific semester should inform their course instructors at the beginning of the semester or as soon as the potential call to duty is reasonably known;
+1. Notify their institution immediately, including the course instructor(s), advisor(s), and military-affiliated student services office.
+Military Students who believe their military requirements may affect their enrollment/attendance during a specific semester should inform their institution at the beginning of the semester or as soon as the potential call to duty is reasonably known;

-2. Provide a copy of orders or a letter from the unit command to the course instructor, once the call to duty is confirmed and if the student needs to be excused from class(es);
+2. Provide a copy of orders or a letter from the unit command to the institution once the call to duty is confirmed and if the student needs to be excused from class(es);

 3. Be given an excused absence for the period of time the student is called to duty;